stopdemir/Tabu-Search-Implementation/README.md

 # Tabu-Search-Implementation

-Implementation of the tabu search algorithm used in my thesis.
-The problem is known in the literature as political districting.
+This codebase covers the required codes that have been used in my master of science thesis.
+The problem we worked on is known as political districting in the literature.
 A detailed explanation of the problem can be found under the "Thesis" folder above.

 Most of the functions used in the algorithm can be found in "TabuFunctions.R" file.
 Some of the files are for the visualization of the solutions.